benjii33/Arduino-Robot/README.md

 # Arduino-Robot
-The code for the Arduino, including lights,
+The code for the Arduino, including lights, PixyCam, and serial comms